yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 For example, we could provide details about `foldl` for example.
 Also as there would be less information to display, it will make the design cleaner.

-To help in documenting today you need to make a PR to some library.
+Today, if you want to help documenting, you need to make a PR to the source of some library.
 While if we had an equivalent to clojuredocs for Haskell, adding documentation would simply be a few clicks away:

 1. login
 2. add/edit some example, comments, see-also section

-There are >23k people on `/r/haskell`.
+There are more than 23k people on `/r/haskell`.
 If only 1% of them would take 10 minutes adding a bit of documentation it will certainly change a lot of things in the percieved documentation quality.